mbekkar/php-mvc-recipe-website/README.md

 > A full-stack PHP web application to share and discover recipes.
 > Built from scratch with a **custom MVC framework** — no Laravel, no Symfony.

-**Author:** Mounir Bekkar · Licence Informatique · Université Lumière Lyon 2
+**Author:** Mounir Bekkar · master Informatique · Université Lumière Lyon 2
 **GitHub:** [github.com/mbekkar](https://github.com/mbekkar)

 ---